- Peaks of the Balkans

 Length of the hike: 15.8 km (9.8 miles)

 Uphill walk: 915 m (3001 ft)

 Downhill walk 980 m (3215 ft)

-While one day before, you have walked to Kosovo and gone back to Albania, today you go to Kosovo for the sleepover.
-On this trail you will go by the three- border peak, taking in a view from the place where the three borders meet.
-Characteristic of this trail is that both Doberdol and Milishevc are not villages but summer camps for shepherds.
+While one day before, you walked to Kosovo and went back to Albania, today you go to Kosovo for a sleepover.
+On this trail you will go by the three-border peak, taking in a view from the place where the three borders meet.
+The characteristic of this trail is that both Doberdol and Milishevc are not villages but summer camps for shepherds.
 Additionally, they are the most remote locations on the trail making this hike very special.